DjangoGirls/tutorial/en/python_introduction/README.md

 Excited for the next part? :)

 ## Compare things

+> For readers at home: this part is covered in [Python Basics: Comparisons](https://www.youtube.com/watch?v=7bzxqIKYgf4) video.

 A big part of programming includes comparing things.
 What's the easiest thing to compare?
 Numbers, of course.
 Let's see how that works: